Ivana505/funky-keyboard/README.md

 ### Accessibility
 - I have confirmed that the Website is accessible by inspecting it in Lighthouse on the [Google Chrome](https://www.google.com/) Dev tools.
+- Also, color contrast between pink and black color showed good at 13.65.

 Result for desktop
  - Performance for the desktop version